accso/java9-jigsaw-examples/jigsaw-examples/example_splitpackage/readme.md

 Case 2)
 * modsplitbar1 and modsplitbar2 do both contain a package called pkgbar.
 * modmainbar requires modsplitbar1
-* During runtime, -addmods is used to load also modsplitbar2 Shows a runtime exception: In one classloader, 2 or more modules must not be loaded, which have/export the same package.
+* During runtime, --add-modules is used to load also modsplitbar2 Shows a runtime exception: In one classloader, 2 or more modules must not be loaded, which have/export the same package.

 ### TODOs